mokagio/mokacoding/metallo/src/posts/2018-10-02-invest-in-your-terminal-to-become-a-better-developer.md

 ---
-title: Invest in you terminal to become a better developer
+title: Invest in your terminal to become a better developer
 description: "One of the best things you could do to improve as a software developer is constantly investing in your terminal setup and skills."
 tags:
   - Productivity